Home » Retail DIsplay » Moody and Creative Market Retail Display at The Nada Farm Sale May 2010

 Old glass shower doors and shelving in a gravel filled horse barn, creating a wall to build a room out of.

-and turned it into this amazing Marie Antionette inspired bakery.
+It was turned it into this amazing Marie Antoinette-inspired bakery.

 A moody and creative market retail display features a dessert table with cakes, pastries, candles, and a chalkboard menu set before draped fabric and string lights at an indoor event.